16 Great Ways to Improve Your Spanish Listening

 1. Find a Spanish Speaker

 This means that Spanish classes are an ideal time to chat away to fellow learners (don’t waste your breaks talking in English, people!), or else find someone who speaks Spanish and wants to learn English.
-A good way to find the latter is to go to a conversation exchange website or event.
+A good way to find the latter is to use a language exchange app.

 2. Listen to Spanish Podcasts